maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Before we can sell packages, what's the legal status of an open source project?
 Is it a company?
 A non-profit?

 A NuGet marketplace will probably be the legal entity where consumers purchase packages from.
-Much like how [Fastspring](https://www.fastspring.com/) acts as a reseller, a NuGet marketplace will have to do this as well.
+Much like how [Fastspring](https://www.fastspring.com/) acts as a reseller ("Merchant of Record"), a NuGet marketplace will have to do this as well.

-A NuGet marketplace will have to act as a reseller, for several reasons:
+A NuGet marketplace will have to act as a Merchant of Record, for several reasons:

 * Consumers purchase from one legal entity, with one contract.
 * Consumers can have e.g. a subscription that includes paid-for open source from multiple vendors, without dealing with all of them separately.